The Complete Guide to Professional Event Badge Design

 4. Re-import the updated list into your badge system

-Engagement-Driven Badge Features
+5. Engagement-Driven Badge Features

 • Instant networking: QR codes linking to digital profiles

-Event Badge Materials: Choosing What Works
+6. Event Badge Materials and What Works Best

-Event Badge Materials | Event Management
+Event Badge Materials

-31 Professional Event Badge Ideas
+7. 31 Professional Event Badge Ideas

 Corporate Event Badge Ideas